 - Nancy Bartlett

 Term: January 31, 2018 to December 31, 2020

 The proper operation of the government of the Town of Preston requires that public officials and employees act as public servants: courteous, impartial, honest, open, and responsible to Town residents; that they make decisions and policies free of improper influence; and that they use their office and employment in the best interests of the Town, and not for personal gain.

-The origninal Code of Ethics used by the Preston Ethics Commission was approved at a town meeting on October 20th, 2005.
+The original Code of Ethics is used by the Preston Ethics Commission was approved at a town meeting on October 20th, 2005.
 Since that time the Code has been revised as the Commission has worked to establish its guidelines and procedures.
-The Code is in fact a "work in progress", not a static document, with the most recent revision having been approved on April 28, 2016.
+The Code is in fact a "work in progress," not a static document, with the most recent revision having been approved on April 28, 2016.

 The purposes of this Code of Ethics are:

-d) To provide for the consideration of potential ethical problems before they arise and to enhance the accountablity of Town government to Town residents; and,
+- To provide for the consideration of potential ethical problems before they arise and to enhance the accountability of Town government to Town residents; and,